The Singing Scoutmaster: Plan Your Campfire

 Music

-Instrumental accompaniment, whether with a guitar, ukulele, or even kazoos, enhances the singing around the campfire.
-Practice with the instrumentalist and song leader is essential for a harmonious performance.
-A pitch pipe, while not necessary, can be handy to help with the first pitch of a song.
+Instrumental accompaniment—such as a guitar, ukulele, or even kazoos—enhances the experience.
+Practice with both the song leader and instrumentalists beforehand.
+A pitch pipe, while not required, can help find the starting note.

 Skits